TYehan/WordBreak/README.md

 ###### <b>Word Break</b> is a straightforward yet powerful text processing tool designed to simplify the task of breaking paragraphs into words and generating word lists. <br>Whether you're analyzing text data, preparing content for further analysis, or simply need to extract a list of words, Word Break provides an efficient solution.

-These word lists can be used for brute-force attacks and for dictionary attacks.
+These word lists can be used for brute-force attacks and for dictionary attacks. <br>
 Users are encouraged to use Word Break responsibly and ethically, respecting privacy, security, and the law.

 ---